-- Bring to a simmer and then cook over a low heat for an hour skimming off any residue periodically.
+- Bring the pan to a boil then reduce the heat to a gentle simmer, cook over a low heat for an hour skimming off any residue/foam periodically.

 - After an hour strain the beef stock and discard the bay leaf and onion.

-- Shred the beef with two forks and return to the stock.
+- Shred the beef with two forks, discard and fat and sinew, and return the meat to the stock it to the stock.

 - Add in the shredded beetroot and potatoes and cook for 30 minutes.

-- 15 minutes before the beets and potatoes have gone into the stock add a frying pan to a medium high heat.
+- 15 minutes after the shredded beets and potatoes have gone into the stock add a frying pan to a medium high heat.

-- Add the oil to a frying pan and fry the carrot and onion and fry for 10 minutes.
+- Add the oil to a 28cm or 11" frying pan, then fry the carrot and onion and fry for 10 minutes.

-- Add the carrot and onion to the soup along with the shredded cabbage and cook for another 5-7 minutes.
+- Add the carrot and onion to the soup along with the shredded cabbage and tomato and cook for another 5-7 minutes.

 - Serve with a dollop of sour cream and a sprinkling of dill.